-Attorneys and pro se parties who attended the hearing are solely responsible for the redaction of the information in a transcript.
-Transcribers are NOT responsible for identifying a need for redaction or for redacting transcripts prior to filing, absent a request by an attorney or pro se party.
+Attorneys and self-represented parties who attended the hearing are solely responsible for the redaction of the information in a transcript.
+Transcribers are NOT responsible for identifying a need for redaction or for redacting transcripts prior to filing, absent a request by an attorney or self-represented party.
 The redaction procedures for transcripts (as well as the 90-day restriction policy) apply only to transcripts of federal courtroom proceedings.
 See Local Rule 5007-1 for more information.

 TRANSCRIPT REDACTION POLICY (LOCAL RULE 5007-1)